Whole Window u-value calculator

 Conforms to Part 1 of BS EN ISO 10077

 We provide a service for small bespoke manufacturers who are required to supply information about u-values to building control.
 We do not just supply a u-value taken from the centre point of the glass or the centre of a window panel.
 This is a whole window u-value calculator giving the combined u value of the glazing, the frame and the spacer.

 No restriction on manufacturer

 Our calculator does not restrict you to using products from any one manufacturer.
-We can calculate the u value of single, double or triple glazed windows built with softwood, hardwood or accoya frames.
+We can calculate the u value of single, double or triple glazed windows built with softwood, hardwood, accoya and even composite frames.

-We can calculate the overall u-value where other types of frame are used if you can provide the u-value of that frame.
+We can calculate the overall u-value where other types of frame are used if you can provide the u-value of the components of that frame.

 No Membership or Registration Required

 We do not require you to sign up for any sort of membership to use our uvalue calculator.
-It costs just £35 for a calculation and for that we will send you a three page pdf certificate (usually the same day) using the information you submitted to us.
+It costs just £35 for a calculation and for that we will send you a three page pdf certificate (usually the same day) using the information that you submitted to us.